BioInfoAPS/BioInfoAPS.github.io/_optionals/01-more_unix.md

 > `elif` section can be repeated multiple times.
 {: .notes}

-Let's look as a simple example:
+Let's look at a simple example:

 ~~~
 $ if [ 1<2 ]